alberto-rota/Enhanched-Haptic-Training-for-Robotic-Assisted-Surgery/USER_STUDY.md

 #### **💰Do I get paid?**
 Nope.
 But you will be included in the acknowledgements of my thesis and of the research paper we will write.

+**However**, on Monday 17th October there will be a cake and some sweets for you to enjoy! 😃